matthewsouther/osoberry/src/curriculum.md

 We split students into small groups based on skill development to support each child where they're at.
 Because of that, students don't always work in their grade level.
 The following list gives you an idea of how we progress math skills through the years.

+In **Kindergarten,** students typically focus on:

+* Foundational skills in numeracy to build math flexibility
+* Understanding the physical quantity of numbers
+* Seeing and making patterns everywhere
+* Putting numbers together
+* Describing and sorting objects
+* Stretching counting toward 100

 In **1st/2nd grade**, students typically focus on:

 * Building a concrete and flexible understanding of numbers